peaBerberian/peaberberian.github.io/apps/README.md

 ### Return value

-Apps have to follow a particular syntax where they have to export a `create` function returning at least either:
+The `create` function should return either:

 - An `element` `HTMLElement` property corresponding to the app's content.
   Most applications should probably define an `element` property.